 Instances come from Amazon Machine Images (AMI).
 These machine images act as a template that configures an operating system and determines the operating environment of the user.
 The users can also configure their own AMIs.

 You can start deploying your cluster of servers as soon as you have selected your instance, along with the operating system of your choice.
-When it comes to creating an AWS EC2 instance, there are three popular ways you can use for this purpose.
+When it comes to creating an Amazon Web Services (AWS) EC2 instance, there are three popular ways you can use for this purpose.

 - Compute Optimized – These are suitable for instances that require high request rates and leverage industry-leading processors.